 Bruce G. Haffty, MD

-Bruce G. Haffty, MD, is president-elect of the Radiological Society of North America (RSNA) Board of Directors.
+Bruce G. Haffty, MD, is president of the Radiological Society of North America (RSNA) Board of Directors.

 Dr. Haffty is associate vice chancellor, Cancer Programs, at Rutgers Biomedical and Health Sciences.
 He also serves as professor and chairman in the Department of Radiation Oncology at Rutgers Robert Wood Johnson Medical School, Rutgers Cancer Institute of New Jersey and Rutgers New Jersey Medical School.